 Say you apply and get approved for a student loan.
 What next?
 Well, the government will say you are eligible for X amount of money.
 Since parental income is no longer considered when determining student loan eligibility, most students qualify for a pretty decent amount.

 However, this is where people fall into trouble.
 Do not take more than you need.
 Remember, this is a loan; you have to pay it back at some point.

 Spending Your Loan

-You can use your student loan for any costs you deem fit, including tuition, rent, books, groceries, etc. However, I'd recommend that you avoid using your student loan for consumer purchases.
-According to this 2015 Metro article, too often students use their loans for consumer purchases that have nothing to do with your education.
+You can use your student loan for any costs you deem fit, including tuition, rent, books, groceries, etc. However, I'd recommend that you avoid using your loan for consumer purchases that have nothing to do with your education.
 This will help keep your debt level manageable, so it's easier to pay back.

 Sure, some people have used their student loans for a trip or to purchase a car because of the low interest rate.
 But to keep you from acquiring too much debt, why not first apply for a scholarship to try and cover those costs?
 Try to keep your loan at an amount you can handle.

 The interest rate is considerably lower on a student loan.
 Why?
 Because Alberta and Canada support continued education and lifelong learning.
 So again, you do not have to make any monthly payments during your period of study (that’s the entire length of your program), and you do not collect any interest during your study period.

 Once you finish your program and graduate (or if you quit and leave post-secondary), you get a six-month grace period.
 During this period, you don't have to make any monthly payments and you won't collect any interest on your Alberta Student Loan.